pierreDev33/crawler.ninja/README.md

 0.1.5
   - remove the multicore support for making http requests due to the important overhead.
 Plan to use multicore for some intensive CPU plugins.
   - refactor the rate limit and http request retries in case of errors.

+0.1.6
+ - Review logger : use winston, different log files : the full crawl, errors and urls.
+Gives the possibility to create a specific logger for a plugin.